dimembermatt/DeviceSerialCapture/README.md

 ## Current Version

-The current version of this program is V0.2.0.
+The current version of this program is V0.2.0 (beta).

 ## Planned Features

 ### V0.2.0

-- UI stability improvements.
+- [ ] UI stability improvements.
-- Type 2, 3 packet format support.
+- [x] Type 2, 3 packet format support.
-- Option for specifying a `packet_id` `x_id` parameter.
+- [x] Option for specifying a `packet_id` `x_id` parameter.
-- Option for scatter plot vs line graphs.
+- [ ] Option for scatter plot vs line graphs.
-- Option for coloring packet series.
+- [ ] Option for coloring packet series.
-- Option for arbitrary function post processing.
+- [ ] Option for arbitrary function post processing.
-- Selector Menu for specifying a specific place to save output files.
+- [ ] Selector Menu for specifying a specific place to save output files.

 ## Current Known Bugs
 - None at the moment.